israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 This prevents authors from creating an explicit Symbol wrapper object instead of a new symbol value and might be surprising as creating explicit wrapper objects around primitive data types is generally possible (for example, new Boolean, new String and new Number).

+If you really want to create a Symbol wrapper object, you can use the Object() function:

 **Syntax**